pytek-io/rmy/docs/basics.rst

 Iteration policies
 ------------------

-By nature asynchronous systems are usually prone to slow consumer issues which can cause uncontrolled memory use.
+By nature asynchronous systems are prone to slow consumer issues which can cause uncontrolled memory use.
 RMY provides mechanisms to prevent this from happening.
-It will eagerly iterate through asynchronous generators and send data to the client straightaway.
+By default it will eagerly iterate through asynchronous generators and send data to the client straightaway.
 Those data will be buffered by the client.
 If too many values accumulate, the client code will receive a `BufferFullError` exception.
 This behaviour can be customized by the `max_data_in_flight_count`  and `max_data_in_flight_size` parameters.
+Pushing results to client is usually the expected behaviour unless returned sequence does not correspond to stream of event but rather a sequence of results that we want to return in chunks.
+Consider the following example.

 .. code-block:: python

-    class Greeter:
+    class Demo:
-        ...
         async def count(self, bound):
             for i in range(bound):
                 yield i

-If we try to iterate through the results as follows, an `BufferFullError` exception will be thrown after 10 loop iterations on the server.
-This value is the default value for the maximum number of items that can be buffered by the client.
+If we try to iterate through the results as follows, an `BufferFullError` exception will be thrown after `max_data_in_flight_count` loop iterations on the server.

 .. code-block:: python